kulapard/go-simple-db/README.md

 **IMPORTANT:** This is not a real database.
 The only reason I made it is to show my Go programming skills.

+> Problem: Simple Database

+> Implement an in-memory database similar to Redis.
+For simplicity your program will receive commands via stdin, and should write appropriate responses to stdout.
+Client must also support interactive input.

 ## Requirements
 Go (1.5.1 or higher).
 See installation instruction on official Golang site ([https://golang.org/doc/install](https://golang.org/doc/install)).